richmahn/en_tn/jos/front/intro.md

 #### Who wrote the Book of Joshua? ####

 The book does not indicate who wrote it.
-However, there are verses in the book that indicate that Joshua wrote some things down.
+However, there are verses in the book that indicate that Joshua may have written some it.
 Since ancient times, Jews have thought that Joshua wrote most of the book.

 ## Part 2: Important Religious and Cultural Concepts ##

-#### What concept of history begins to be presented in the Book of Joshua? ####
+#### How does the Book of Joshua present the cause of historical events ####

-Although humans made choices that affected historical events, it was common in the ancient Near East to assume that the gods determined most world events.
+In the ancient Near East, people assumed that the gods caused world events to happen in a certain way.
 The Book of Joshua has some similarities with this view, but there are important differences.
-In Joshua, historical events occur because of Yahweh's promises to his people, Israel.
-They also occur because of Israel's response of trust and obedience to Yahweh, or lack of faith and disobedience.
-Israel's trust in Yahweh was all the more remarkable because it was normally assumed that gods had no power outside of the territories that they controlled.
+In Joshua, historical events occurred because of Yahweh's promises to the Israelites.
+However, the result of the events were also based on whether the Israelites obeyed or disobeyed Yahweh.

 ## Part 3: Important Translation Issues ##